5ak3t/sos/README.md

-The one and only effte site!
+The one and only sosio site!